droonga/droonga.org/reference/commands/search/index.md

 Default value
 : Nothing.

-If paging conditions are not specified, then all sorted results will appear as the sort result, for following operations and the output.
+If sort conditions are not specified, then all results will appear as-is, for following operations and the output.

 ##### Basic sort condition {#query-sortBy-array}